vgl-hub/vgl-curation/README.md

 sh curation_2.0_pipe.sh -f rCycPin1.HiC.haps_combined.fasta -a rCycPin1.HiC.haps_combined.pretext.agp
 ```

-8. Run hap2_hap1_ID_mapping.sh; this will run a mashmap between your hap1 and hap2 fasta files to identify any homologous pairs that aren't named the same.
-The output from this is a .out mashamp file and a tsv.
-The tsv contains the current names of hap2 chromosomes, and the names of their homolog in hap1; this is parsed from the .out file.
-The parsing can sometimes get confused by repetitive/similar/small/etc chromosomes, so I recommend plotting your mashmap or visualizing it in Jbrowse to ensure the pairs in the tsv are correct.
-Then, to generate a hap2 fasta with updated names, you can pass the hap2 fasta and the tsv output to update_mapping.rb.
+8. The `curation_2.0_pipe.sh` now include running a mashmap between your hap1 and hap2 fasta files to identify any homologous pairs that aren't named the same and the orientation of the sequence in Hap_2 relative to Hap_1.
+The output from this is a mashmap.out file and a sak file (tabular).
+The sak contains instructions for gfastats to reverse the sequences that need to be, and rename of hap2 chromosomes according to their homolog in hap1 (The homologs are determined by the `Micro_1` and `Micro_2` tags if available or is parsed from the mashmap output file).
+When determined by parsing the mashmap output, it can sometimes get confused by repetitive/similar/small/etc chromosomes, so I recommend plotting your mashmap or visualizing it in Jbrowse to ensure the pairs in the sak are correct.
+Gfastats is then run on Hap_2 using this sak instruction file.
 This will modify the names and output a new fasta. ***These two scripts were authored and kindly shared by Michael Paulini of the GRIT team at the Wellcome Sanger Institute.
 They are copied here for ease of access as they make substantially easier the process of renaming hap2 chromosomomes.***
 10. (Suggested) Generate a pretext map for each haplotype to ensure it curated as anctipated.
 11. Use chr_submission.py to generate the chr.tsv file that is necessary for NCBI submissions.
 12. SUCCESS!